cslarsen/mickey-scheme-historic/README.md

     mickey> (square 3.1415)
     9.86902

-Of course, the short form is also available.
+Of course, the define-lambda short form is also available.

     mickey> (define (cube x) (* x x x)) mickey> (cube 101)